Overview/Home

 Auth

-server/ allows exactly one active session per user account — logging in again with the same username invalidates whatever session (dashboard or another MCP client) was previously active for that account.
+server/ allows exactly one active session per user account — signing in again with the same username invalidates whatever session (dashboard or another MCP client) was previously active for that account.

 ⚠️